mlund/faunus/docs/_docs/energy.md

 where $\delta r$ are distances to the confining, cuboidal faces.
 Note that the elements of `low` must be smaller than or equal to the corresponding elements of `high`.

+Use `indices` to limit the potential to a subset of particles in the molecule.
+This require that only one molecule is specified and that `com=false`.

 ## Solvent Accessible Surface Area